 The institute's mandate is to measure and study “the impact of markets and government interventions on the welfare of individuals.”
 They offer a range of programs and initiatives, workshops and seminars, as well as “dynamic events” featuring “internationally acclaimed economists and influential policy figures, such as Margaret Thatcher , Danish environmentalist Bjørn Lomborg , and Milton Friedman .”

 “The actual climate change in many locations has been relatively small and within the range of known natural variability.
 There is no compelling evidence that dangerous or unprecedented changes are underway.”

 There is speculation that the Fraser Institute may have influenced the Canadian Conservative Party's climate change policies :

 “Multiple generations of Fraser Institute staffers and donors and board members have had links to the federal Conservative Party,” says Rick Smith, executive director of the Broadbent Institute, a liberal think tank.
 “There's no doubt that the Fraser Institute's aggressive denial of climate change, you can see resonating in Harper government policy.”

+The Vancouver Observer previously found that the Charles G. Koch Charitable Foundation has donated $625,500 to the Fraser Institute since 2007.
 In 2012, Alexis Stoymenoff of The Vancouver Observer later reported that the Fraser Institute had received $500 from the Koch Brothers within a four year period .
 She wrote: